IBM-Bluemix-Docs/vmwaresolutions/vsphere/vs_vsphereclusteroverview.md

 # VMware vSphere overview
 {: #vs_vsphereclusteroverview}

 VMware vSphere® is a streamlined and optimized ordering platform for VMware®.
 With this platform, you can build your own {{site.data.keyword.IBM}}-hosted VMware environment by customizing and ordering the VMware-compatible hardware based on your selected VMware components.
-A minimum of four ESXi servers is required.
+A minimum of four ESXi servers are required for vSAN cluster.
+A minimum of three ESXi servers are required for NFS cluster.
 {: shortdesc}

 The {{site.data.keyword.vmwaresolutions_short}} console filters the hardware automatically, based on the VMware components that you select.
 For example, when you create a new all-flash VMware vSAN cluster, only the hardware that is validated against the [VMware Compatibility Guide](https://www.vmware.com/resources/compatibility/search.php){:external} is presented.